Stealed-bid Auctions: Detecting Bid Leakage via Semi-Supervised Learning: Auction Data

-We extracted data\footnote{The procurement auctions' data are stored at \url{ftp://zakupki.gov.ru}} on 1444718 requests for quotations that took place between January 2014 and March 2018.
-The data was preprocessed in the following way: \begin{itemize} \item The auctions with missing data or with obvious coding mistakes were dropped.
+We extract data\footnote{The procurement auctions' data is stored at \url{ftp://zakupki.gov.ru}} on 1271477 requests for quotations that took place between January 2014 and March 2018.
+The data was preprocessed in the following way:

+\begin{itemize} \item The auctions with missing data or with obvious coding mistakes were dropped.
 These obvious mistakes include: reserve price being negative or higher than the upper bound 500000 rubles; the starting date being after the ending date; the starting date, the ending date or the bidding date being in the future; the bid being negative or higher than the reserve price.
-86\% of the initial size is left. \item Our identification methods cannot be applied to auctions with 1 participant, so these auctions are dropped.
-44\% of initial size is left.
+Consequently, 98.5\% of the dataset is left. \item Our identification method can only be applied to the auctions with 3 participants or more.
+After dropping the auctions with 1 and 2 participants, 22.2\% of the dataset is left. \item In the cases of tied bids, the earliest bid wins.
+Such tie-braking procedure may provide unintended ques for the winner's classifier, e.g. an early bid with zero margin is likely to win.
+To exclude ties from the dataset, all tie-losing bids are dropped.
+As a result, the number of participants in some auctions decreases below 3, and such auctions become unavailable for our analysis.
+After this last modification, 21.3\% of the dataset is left. \end{itemize}